Motorcycles

 Conclusion

-The helmet law is a big issue here in the U.S., and it is very difficult to enforce the law.
+Helmet law is a big issue in the U.S. and is difficult to enforce.
 When someone wears a motorcycle helmet, they can be easily mistaken for a law enforcement officer, and the person not wearing a helmet can be fined by law enforcement officers.

 More Similar Posts